-Have you really tried to work out your problems?
 If you still have feelings for your spouse, a couples therapist may be able to help.
-And if they can’t, you may draw comfort from the fact that at least you tried.
+And if they can’t, you may draw comfort from the fact that you tried.
 “There’s a certain peace of mind that comes from having explored counselling,” says Caroline Felstiner, a Toronto-based divorce mediator.
 “At the very least, it creates an understanding of why the separation is happening.”
 Some relationship therapists will even agree to explore your issues without your spouse present if he or she isn’t keen to participate, but most ask to see both partners together.

 Can you afford to leave your partner?
-Do you even know how much your household paid for cable last year?
 Do some planning beforehand so you’ll have a better sense of what your life will look like financially if and when the ring comes off.
 You may want to seek out a certified divorce financial analyst or chartered financial divorce specialist, who can offer specialized expertise and advice on issues like alimony, child support and post-divorce living expenses.

 An initial consultation with a family lawyer can give you a realistic assessment of your specific circumstances, such as what you’ll likely be able to negotiate with your spouse, and what assets you’ll be in a position to keep.
 Some people are reluctant to reach out to a lawyer, notes Felstiner, because they’re worried it feels too much like pulling the trigger on their marriage.
 “But getting information isn’t the same as acting on it,” she says.
 “It’s always worth it to get informed.”
 Once you’ve got that intel, examine all your options before putting a lawyer on a retainer.